 WiFi Relay

-Surely the main and most well-known component of the Sonoff family is the WiFi-controlled relay.
-Its use is very simple, we simply power the device from the primary, and on the secondary it will receive current when the relay is activated.
+Probably the main and best-known component of the Sonoff family is the WiFi-controlled relay.
+Its use is very simple: we simply power the device from the primary side, and the secondary side will receive current when the relay is activated.

-The relay also incorporates a button to switch the relay manually.
-In addition to being convenient in various situations, it is an essential measure to protect us from possible WiFi failures.
+The relay also incorporates a button to toggle the relay manually.
+Besides being convenient in various situations, it is an essential measure to protect us from possible WiFi failures.

-There are other variants, such as the one that incorporates a temperature and humidity sensor, for example to automatically activate a fan, or a humidifier, open a window, control the temperature of an aquarium, or activate an alarm, an irrigation system, etc., or those that incorporate an RF remote control.
+There are other variants, such as one that incorporates a temperature and humidity sensor, for example to automatically activate a fan, or a humidifier, open a window, control the temperature of an aquarium, or activate an alarm, an irrigation system, etc…, or that incorporate an RF remote control.

-On the other hand, there are also 4 or 8-channel relay modules that allow us to turn on multiple devices easily.
+On the other hand, there are also 4 or 8 channel relay modules, which allow us to turn on multiple devices easily.

 Additionally, we also find a wide variety of plastic boxes, some of them waterproof and suitable for outdoor use, to house the Sonoff relay.